adcimon/cheatsheets/webrtc/README.md

   * Install `Git for Windows`.
   * Install `Visual Studio 2022` with `Desktop development with C++` workload.
   * Use `x64 Native Tools Command Prompt for VS 2022`.
+  * Use local `Visual Studio` toolchain: `set DEPOT_TOOLS_WIN_TOOLCHAIN=0`.

 📁 2.
 Get depot_tools

 Google's `depot_tools` is required for fetching and building Chromium-related projects.
+Chromium build system tries by default to download and use its own toolchain.

 Clone.
 ```